 Rotating cash back credit cards offer extra cashback on categories that rotate quarterly.

-For example, one of the cards we're going to discuss is the (now discontinued) Chase Freedom.
-This card offers 5% on categories that change every few months–the category as of this writing is grocery and home improvement stores.
+For example, one of the cards we’re going to discuss is the Chase Freedom Flex℠.
+This card offers 5% on categories that change every three months.

-The merchants usually included in these 5% categories are:
+The types of merchants usually included in these rotating 5% categories are: